puneetkumar041/MySQL_Development_Work/README.md

 This partitioning allows us to partition the rows of a table based on column values that fall within a specified range.
 The given range is always in a contiguous form but should not overlap each other, and also uses the VALUES LESS THAN operator to define the ranges.

-### Server Monitoring

-Server monitoring helps to monitor your servers and entire infrastructure for critical performance metrics and stay on top of your data center resources.
-Get in-depth visibility into key performance indicators of your application servers, mail servers, web servers, virtual servers, and database servers to eliminate outages and performance issues

-Monitor below parameters with the help of scripts

-*) Service Running or not.

-*) MySQL server's RAM usage

-*) MySQL server's Disk utilization

-*) MySQL server's CPU utlization

-*) Load on MySQL Server

-### USER management

-MySQL server allows us to create numerous users and databases and grant appropriate privileges so that the users can access and manage databases.
-The information_schema, mysql, performance_schema, and sys databases are created at installation time and they are storing information about all other databases, system configuration, users, permission and other important data.
-These databases are necessary for the proper functionality of the MySQL installation.

-*) User creation

-*) Grants privileges to Database and to Tables

-*) Resetting Passwords

-*) Revoking permissions

-*) User migrations

-### Archiving
-As the data in MySQL keeps growing, the performance for all the queries will keep decreasing.
-Typically, queries that originally took milliseconds can now take seconds (or more).
-That requires a lot of changes (code, MySQL, etc.) to make faster.

-The main goal of archiving the data is to increase performance (“make MySQL fast again”), decrease costs and improve ease of maintenance (backup/restore, cloning the replication slave, etc.)

-*) Customize archiving script for n number of days